 The Company does not own its own hall but enjoys the rich variety afforded to its members and their guests by using the halls of various other City Livery Companies.

 In addition, a number of informal lunches are held and the Master arranges one or two mixed social and educational events, usually outside London and often abroad.
 There is also an active Golf Society that enjoys an annual meeting in May and participation in inter-livery golf matches.

 There is a continuing fruit-tree planting programme in prominent and important gardens and locations.
-These occasions also provide opportunities for liverymen to meet both their fellow liverymen and representatives of the very top of the horticultural profession.
+These occasions also provide opportunities for Liverymen to meet both their fellow Liverymen and representatives at the very top of the horticultural profession.

 Each October, the Company makes a formal presentation of fruit to the Lord Mayor at the Mansion House (most of which is later distributed to charity).
 The ceremony derives from the days when the fruit trade in London was in the hands of the Fruiterers Mystery (Company).
 The Lord Mayor, who appointed four Fruit Meters or measurers to decide the charges, levied tolls on fruit being brought into the City.
 Disputes arose from time to time and after one such in 1748, the Company agreed settlement on condition of an annual presentation of not more than 12 bushels of fruit to the Lord Mayor.